ropensci/codemetar/cran-comments.md

 Dear CRAN Maintainers,

 I am pleased to submit the codemetar package for generating codemeta.json files for R packages.
-Note that this package uses the X-schema.org-* pattern as previously discussed abd recommended by CRAN maintainers (Kurt Hornik, Aug 27), please let me know if this needs to be revised in any way.
+Note that this package uses the X-schema.org-* pattern as previously discussed and recommended by CRAN maintainers (Kurt Hornik, Aug 27), please let me know if this needs to be revised in any way.
 Thanks!

 Sincerely,